• Skip to primary navigation

 • VIP Course

-How many words should I write in the IELTS exam?
+How many words should I write in IELTS Writing?

-Home » How many words should I write in the IELTS exam?
+Home » IELTS Blog » How many words should I write in IELTS Writing?

 Unfortunately, there is some really bad advice and misconceptions surrounding this question.
-The two worst pieces of advice I’ve heard are ‘You don’t have to write 250 words in writing part 2, 10% below this is OK.’ and ‘You should write as much as possible to get a good mark.’
-These two statements are simply wrong and will lead to lost marks.
+The worst advice I’ve heard are ‘You don’t have to write 250 words in writing part 2, 10% below this is OK.’ and ‘You should write as much as possible to get a good mark.’
+These two statements are wrong and will lead to lost marks.

 What happens if I write under the word count?

-IELTS examiners have to sit and count all of your words for this reason.
-It is really heart breaking when a good candidate produces a great answer and only writes 249 words in part 2.
+IELTS examiners must sit and count all their words for this reason.
+It is really heartbreaking when a good candidate produces a great answer and only writes 249 words in part 2.
 Unfortunately, we have to mark them down.

 Should I write more words to get a good mark?